Success Steps

 Anyway you use technology that you feel helps progress any aspect of your life.
 It could be anything from career development to learning a new instrument.

-I also want to clarify that leisure doesn't count for educational use in the scenario of addiction recovery.
-One could argue it that de-stressing is an important aspect of life and I completely agree.
+I also want to clarify that leisure doesn't count for enrichment use in the scenario of addiction recovery.
+One could argue it that de-stressing is an important aspect of life enrichment and I completely agree.
 The problem is that you already neurologically associate your vice with leisure, but it's in an unhealthy manner.